-Clutch lever 1 is fitted on the handlebar on the left.
-The clutch is activated hydraulically and adjusts itself automatically.
+The clutch lever 1 is fitted on the left side of the handlebar.
+The clutch is hydraulically operated and self-adjusting.

 6.2 Hand brake lever

 The hand brake lever 1 is fitted on the right side of the handle-har